jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I'm an undergraduate student in Philosophy at [UFSC](https://ufsc.br/) with a bachelor's degree in Mathematics (UFSC, 2023).
+I'm an aspiring --- kind of _applied_ --- Mathematical Philosopher concerned about Physics and Technology.
+In more words, I'm interested in addressing foundational and applied problems that emerge from these areas by employing both mathematical and philosophical methods.
+This approach is often referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029).

+My background combines Mathematics, Philosophy, and Physics, bridging the gap beetwen **logical foundations** and **modern applications**.
+This interdisciplinary training uniquely positions me to tackle deep conceptual and complex practical problems such as those on the frontiers of science and industry --- from unification in Physics to foundational questions in Artificial Intelligence.

-Regarding my research interests, they mainly center around Logic, Philosophy of Science and Physics, with a substantial part of it notably lying at the intersection of **Mathematical Physics** and **Philosophy of Physics**.
+My academic life until now primarily centered around Logic, Philosophy of Science and Physics, with a substantial part of it notably lying at the intersection of **Mathematical Physics** and **Philosophy of Physics**.

-In general, I'm interested in (how to) address some philosophical problems, and scientific problems featuring foundational aspects, employing both mathematical methods and philosophical methods.
-This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/10.1111/meta.12029).

 Specifically, I'm studying the notions of **equivalence**, **reduction** and **unification** of physical theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
 In addition, we're examining the connection between these notions and the so-called **syntax-semantics debate**.

+In 2026, I'll hopefully begin my master's degree, continuing my research on physical theories.
+Alongside my academic goals, I'm also open to part-time, remote, entry-level opportunities in Artificial Intelligence.
+If you believe my profile aligns with the needs of your team or projects, I would welcome the opportunity to connect.
+Please feel free to email me.

+## technical skills

+My technical proficiency includes:

+* **Theoretical:** Category Theory, Functional Analysis and Probability Theory;
+* **Applied/computational:** Quantum Computing, Machine Learning and Python.

 ## research interests